dbalint-hhs/piano-class/README.md

 5. Logo & Splash
         "Welcome to the HHS Piano Page" is not a header, it's a splash.
 The header should be reduced to the upper left corner and replaced with a logo.
 The initial screen should welcome the user.

+6. Responsive Design
+        This page should be usable on tablets and mobiles.